When you can’t get away for a spiritual vacation to India, try a silent DIY meditation retreat at home.

 Time to clean up the mess.

-In order to help you prepare for your retreat it’s important to make sure that your home is clean and tidy before beginning.
+In order to help you prepare for your meditation retreat it’s important to make sure that your home is clean and tidy before beginning.

 The aim is to create a space which is conducive to inner peace.
 So, tidy up, clean, and make sure your home is in the right state for meditation.